 In some cases, local building codes will limit the available options—most do not allow more than two roof coverings on a building.
 However, there is no easy, universal answer if only one roof is in place.
 Although in many cases it is not necessary to tear off old shingles before installing new shingles, some roofing professionals will insist on replacement because it ensures that a completely new roofing system is installed.

-• If a roof has only one layer of shingles that lay flat and the decking is in good condition, a tear-off may not be needed.
-Not only will the existing layer provide a secondary back-up roof for the new shingles, but it will also save the cost and inconvenience of removing and disposing or recycling the old shingles.
+If a roof has only one layer of shingles that lies flat and the deck is in good condition, replacement may not be necessary.
+Not only will the existing layer provide a secondary backup roof for the new shingles, but it will also save the cost and inconvenience of removing and recycling or disposing of the old shingles.

-• The roof structure shows signs of sagging across the ridge or truss lines.
-If the roof does not look straight and feel solid, have the structure inspected by a licensed structural engineer to check for structural defects.
+- The roof structure shows signs of sagging across the ridge or truss lines.
+If the roof does not look straight and does not feel solid, have the structure inspected by a licensed structural engineer to check for structural defects.

-• The condition of the existing shingles is so uneven and distorted that it would not be practical to flatten all raised areas enough for the new roof to lay flat.
+- The existing shingles are so uneven and distorted that it would not be either possible or practical to flatten all raised areas enough for the new roof to lie flat.

-Many factors may play into whether a roof can be recovered or replaced, so it is important to discuss the options with your roofing professional.
-Your decision can impact the curb appeal of your home and the performance of your roof.
+- Many factors may affect whether a roof covering should be replaced or recovered.
+It is important to discuss the options with your roofing professional.
+Your decision can impact not only the curb appeal of your home but also the performance of your roof.

 *DISCLAIMER OF LIABILITY: This document was prepared by the Asphalt Roofing Manufacturers Association and is disseminated for informational purposes only.
 Nothing contained herein is intended to revoke or change the requirements or specifications of the individual roofing material manufacturers or local, state and federal building officials that have jurisdiction in your area.
 Any question, or inquiry, as to the requirements or specifications of a manufacturer, should be directed to the roofing manufacturer concerned.
 THE USER IS RESPONSIBLE FOR ASSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS.